 You may be able to write off your debt by entering into an Individual Voluntary Arrangement (IVA).
 An IVA is a formal agreement you reach with the debt collectors, and you either pay a one-off sum to clear the debt, or you pay it in monthly installments.
 You would usually have the rest of your debt written off after around five years.
 The IVA process must always be carried out by insolvency practitioner.

 Find a local licenced IVA insolvency practitioner here.

-To apply for a DRO you will need to go through an authorised debt advisor.
+You can apply for a DRO by speaking to an authorised debt advisor in the first instance.
 You can find a list of authorised debt advisors here.

 Although the government have stepped in to try and curb the poor behaviour from debt collectors, there are some who still don’t adhere to the government regulations.
 The behaviour of debt collectors has led some debtors into mental health issues, as well as even contemplating suicide.
 Even if you are in debt though, you don’t need to put up with the abusive behaviour of debt collectors – and you shouldn’t.
 You cannot just refuse to pay them back, if the debt belongs to you, but you should be able to make an arrangement to pay in it installments, at a rate you feel comfortable with.
 If you feel that they are being abusive or trying to bully you, you have the right to make a complaint to the Financial Ombudsman.
 They could even lose their licence.